Amecom/TUS/readme.md

 ## CLIENT - JAVASCRIPT

-The file "tuslib.js" defines two objects "tuslib" and "fun".
+The file "client/tuslib.js" defines two objects "tuslib" and "fun".

 * "tuslib" contains the three main methods: login, logout and request.
 * "fun" contains helper functions which should not be called directly.

-The "request" method in "tuslib" allows to delegate the logics of signing requests once a user has logged in.
+The "request" method in "tuslib" delegates the logics of signing requests once a user has logged in.

-This interface allows making server calls in a very way by passing as parameters:
+This interface allows making server calls in a very simple way by passing as parameters:

 - the path of the endpoint to call
-- a dictionary of {properties: value} (data to be sent to the server)
+- a dictionary of {properties: value} to sent to the server
-- onSuccess: callback executed on success that recives an object with data returned from the server
+- onSuccess function: callback executed on success that recives an object with data returned from the server
-- onError: callback executed if an error occurred, that receives a string with the description error.
+- onError function: callback executed if an error occurred, that receives a string with the description error.

 ## SERVER - PYTHON / FLASK

-On the server side you just need the wrap function with the "tus" function of the "tus.py" file
+On the server side you just need the wrap a route function with the "tus" function of the "server/tus.py" file

 More information can be found in the files.